-Endocrine-Related Cancer requires all authors wishing to submit an Unsolicited Review, a Guideline and Recommendation, an Editorial or a Letter to the Editor to submit a formal proposal of the to the editorial office, prior to submission.
+Endocrine-Related Cancer requires all authors wishing to submit an Unsolicited Review, Mini Review or Systematic Review; Guideline or Recommendation; Editorial or Letter to the Editor articles to submit a formal proposal to the editorial office, prior to submission.
 The proposal should include the following:

 - A copy of your abstract (for Review and Guideline articles only)

 - A proposed outline of your article (including details of the review process for Systematic Reviews)

 - A brief explanation as to why the article is timely and add value to the current literature